sage-code/maj/verbs.md

 * tu dico des la futa = you have talk about the future
 * tu dicu des la pasa = you will talk about the past

-**dovu = must/mandatory**

-* tu dovu dica'ya des la yata = you must talk now of the present
-* tu dovu dica'ya des la yata = you must talk now of the present

 **Preposition:** von = from

 * yo tara la nova von Europa  = I bring the news from Europe
 * tu tara la nova von Weta    = you bring the news from West

+## Imperative proposition

+For imperative form of verb, you change coda to {"e" or "h"}

+**dove = must/mandatory**

+* tu dove dica'ya des la yata = you must talk now of the present
+* su dove dica'ya des la pasa = you must talk now of the present

 ## Verb transformation

-Use coda 'a to make an adverb
+Verb can be used as different part of proposition:

-joku => joka
+joku => joku'ra

-* tu seru'pa la joka de zu  = you have been played by him;
+* tu seru'pa la joku'ra de zu  = you was playing with you;
 * la joka sa joku'pa = the game it was played;
 * la joka sa fino    = the game is over;